kerrishotts/pgday/workshops/2017/campp/homework.md

     * Core plugins should adhere to specs when they are available
     * Translate API docs if you know a language other than English
     * Correct and clarify existing docs
-    * Add and improve tests
-    * Add and improve examples
+    * Add and improve tests and examples
 * The sky's the limit!